Active Substance: telmisartan / hydrochlorothiazide

 What is MicardisPlus?

 MicardisPlus is a medicine that contains two active substances, telmisartan and hydrochlorothiazide.
-It is available as oval tablets (red and white: 40 mg or 80 mg telmisartan and 12.5 mg hydrochlorothiazide; yellow and white: 80 mg telmisartan and 25 mg hydrochlorothiazide).
+It is available as oval tablets (40 mg or 80 mg telmisartan and 12.5 mg hydrochlorothiazide; 80 mg telmisartan and 25 mg hydrochlorothiazide).

 What is MicardisPlus used for?

-MicardisPlus is used in patients who have essential hypertension (high blood pressure) that is not adequately controlled by telmisartan alone.
+MicardisPlus is used in adult patients who have essential hypertension (high blood pressure) that is not adequately controlled by telmisartan alone.
 ‘Essential’ means that the hypertension has no obvious cause.
-MicardisPlus is not recommended for use in patients below 18 years of age, because of a lack of information on safety and effectiveness in this age group.

 The medicine can only be obtained with a prescription.